mdekauwe/mdekauwe.github.io/research.md

 We tackle a diverse range of questions that connect terrestrial ecosystems with climate, including:

-- How will plants adapt to increasing atmospheric CO<sub>2</sub> concentration?
+- How will plants acclimate and adapt to rising atmospheric CO<sub>2</sub> concentration?
-- Can we predict the timing and locations of tree mortality during droughts?
-- To what extent can plants adjust their function in response to stress?
+- To what extent can plants adjust their physiology and function under environmental stress?
+- Can we predict when and where trees with die during droughts?
+- Can we anticipate how changing disturbance regimes will reshape forest structure, function, and recovery trajectories?
 - How do past environmental conditions shape ecosystem resilience to droughts and heatwaves?
-- How does plant function influence land-atmosphere feedbacks during climate extremes?
+- How does plant function regulate land-atmosphere feedbacks during climate extremes?
-- How will plant responses to environmental change affect the hydrological cycle?
+- How will plant responses to environmental change alter the terrestrial hydrological cycle?
-- How resilient are species distributions to climate change, and how will these distributions shift in the future?
+- How resilient are species distributions to climate change, and how will they shift in the future?
-- How effectively can nature-based forest restoration mitigate drought and heatwave impacts?
+- How effectively can nature-based forest restoration mitigate the impacts of droughts and heatwaves?
-- Which species should we plant in our future landscapes and cities to enhance resilience to climate change?
+- Which species should we plant in future landscapes and cities to enhance climate resilience?

 <p> Modelling is central tool used by our research group to understand, disentangle and project how climate change will shape future vegetation-atmosphere dynamics.
 Our group employs models of varying complexity, from simple (<a href="https://github.com/mdekauwe/GDAY" style="color:#16a085">GDAY</a>), to the more complex: stand (<a href="http://maespa.github.io/" style="color:#16a085;">MAESPA</a>), land surface (<a href="https://trac.nci.org.au/trac/cable/wiki" style="color:#16a085;">CABLE</a>, <a href="https://jules.jchmr.org/" style="color:#16a085;">JULES</a>), dynamic vegetation (<a href="http://iis4.nateko.lu.se/lpj-guess/" style="color:#16a085;">LPJ-GUESS</a>; SDGVM) and coupled-climate (<a href="https://www.csiro.au/en/Research/OandA/Areas/Assessing-our-climate/CAWCR/ACCESS" style="color:#16a085;">ACCESS</a>) models. </p>